 In cases where the journal is unable to find sufficient peer reviewers, the services of a publishing partner, Research Square, may be used to identify suitable reviewers and provide reports to avoid further delays for authors.
 Reviewers recruited by Research Square are paid a small honorarium for completing the review within a specified timeframe.
 Honoraria are paid regardless of the reviewer recommendation.
 With Research Square, a double-blind peer review system is in operation.

 In cases where reports have been obtained by Research Square, the peer review reports will be unsigned unless the reviewer opts in to sign the report.

-Manuscripts submitted to BMC Geriatrics are assessed by our Editors and/or peer reviewers.
-Overall editorial responsibility for the journal is with the Editor.
-Section Editors provide oversight for manuscripts submitted to their section with Associate Editors acting as handling editors.
+Manuscripts submitted to BMC Geriatrics are assessed by our editors.
+All published articles are peer-reviewed.
+Overall editorial responsibility for the journal is with the Editor with Editorial Board Members acting as handling editors.

 BMC Geriatrics is part of the BMC series which publishes subject-specific journals focused on the needs of individual research communities across all areas of biology and medicine.
 We do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.

 Specific criteria for other article types can be found in the submission guidelines.